Pipes of War

 ‘This isn’t the first time it’s happened at LoTech, but the first time it was kept hush, with the police writing it off as an act of vandalism.’

-She rolled over to another computer at the other end of the desk.
+She rolled over to another computer at the other end of the desk, like she was a dancer gliding across the floor and stopping with grace.

 ‘There have also been several tweets with people complaining about strange noises coming from underground, but the council have checked the sewers and there’s nothing odd down there.’